wildaxe/wildaxe.github.io/index.md

 My name is Yuri and I help customers design, architect, build, migrate, and manage their workloads and applications on AWS platform.

-### AWS Solutions Architecture
+### AWS and GCP Solutions Architecture

 Leverage industry leading AWS architecture solutions for your business applications which transform cost, efficiency, and productivity.

 ### DevOps

-Automate your software & infrastructure to increase scalability, reliability, & security.
+Automate your software & infrastructure to increase scalability & reliability.

+### Cybersecurity

+Harden your SDLC and application security, reducing economic and reputational risks.

 ### Networking